Inflect logo

 Natural Disaster Risk

-Pretoria has a Medium disaster risk profile, with an INFORM Risk score of 4.8 out of 10, as of September 2025.
-The risk profile is not driven by seismic or storm activity but by environmental and infrastructure pressures.
+Pretoria has a moderate overall risk profile, with a score of 4.8 out of 10 as of September 2025.
+The risk landscape is dominated by non-geophysical events, making it a stable location for data center infrastructure from a natural disaster perspective.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business